Psmths/windows-forensic-artifacts/enumeration/current-version.md

 # CurrentVersion Registry Key
 The `CurrentVersion` registry key will provide you with the current operating system's version, service pack, and date of installation.
-In order to determine what the active `CurrentVersion` is, analyze the [Select](/enumeration/select.md) registry key.

 ### Analysis Value
  - [x] Endpoint - Enumeration